overtone/emacs-live/packs/stable/foundation-pack/lib/dash/README.md

 ## List to list

-Functions returning a modified copy of the input list.
+Bag of various functions which modify input list.

 #### -keep `(fn list)`